SEO Advanced Updated 2026-03-22

 What is Log File Analysis?

-Log file analysis is the practice of examining server access logs to understand exactly how search engine crawlers like Googlebot interact with your website — which pages they visit, how often, and what errors they encounter.
+Log file analysis is the practice of examining server access logs to understand exactly how search engine crawlers like Googlebot interact with your.

 What is Log File Analysis?